moddedmc-wiki/fabric-modding-wiki/docs/items/creating-first-item/index.md

 }
 ```

-Calling a method on a class statically initializes it if it hasn't been used before - this means that all `static` fields are evaluated.
+Calling a method on a class statically initializes it if it hasn't been used before - this means that all `final` fields are evaluated.

 ## Adding the item to an item group.